ROCm/rocBLAS/.github/CONTRIBUTING.md

         // Public API
     }
     ```
-    B. Use a template argument to specify if the kernel template should perform full functionality or not.
+    B. Use a `bool` template argument to specify if the kernel template should perform full functionality or not.
 Pass device memory pointer(s) which will be used if full functionality is turned off:
     ```c++
     template <bool full_function, ...>
     rocblas_status rocblas_<kernel>_template(..., T* device_memory = nullptr)